-- Hold your baby up while she sits or support her with pillows.
-Let her look around and give her toys to look at while she balances.
+- Hold your baby up while she sits.
+Let her look around and give her toys to look at while she learns to balance herself.

 Content provided by the Centers for Disease Control and Prevention’s “Learn the Signs.
-Act Early.” program.
-The milestone checklist is not a substitute for a standardized, validated developmental screening tool.
+Act Early.” material and are not a substitute for a standardized, validated developmental screening tool.